jemalloc/jemalloc/INSTALL.md

     make
     make install

+Notes:
+ - "autoconf" needs to be installed
-Note that documentation is built by the default target only when xsltproc is available.
+ - Documentation is built by the default target only when xsltproc is available.
 Build will warn but not stop if the dependency is missing.